Comparison of SUSY spectra generators for natural SUSY and string landscape predictions: Natural SUSY benchmark points

 Using the code DEW4SLHA, we can now compare spectra generated from the various spectra calculators for a particular natural SUSY benchmark point.
 For the BM point, we adopt the two-extra-parameter non-universal Higgs model (NUHM2)\cite{Ellis:2002iu,Baer:2005bu} with input parameters \be m_0,\ m_{1/2},\ A_0,\ \tan\beta,\ \mu,\ m_A \ee where we have traded the high scale Higgs soft masses $m_{H_u}^2$ and $m_{H_d}^2$ for the more convenient weak scale parameters $\mu$ and $m_A$.
 Then we adopt the benchmark parameter values $m_0=5$ TeV, $m_{1/2}=1.2$ TeV, $A_0=-8$ TeV, $\tan\beta =10$, $\mu =200$ GeV and $m_A=2$ TeV.
 A pictorial representation of the spectra using SOFTSUSY is shown in Fig.~\ref{fig:bm} where we see that indeed the higgsinos and Higgs boson $h$ lie in the $100-200$ GeV range whilst the top-squarks and gluino live in the several TeV regime.

 In Table \ref{tab:bm}, we list the mass spectra and $\Delta_{EW}$ values from each of four spectra generators.
+For ISAJET, we use version 7.88\cite{Paige:2003mg} while for SUSPECT we use version 2.51\cite{Djouadi:2002ze}.
+For SOFTSUSY, we use version 4.1.10\cite{Allanach:2001kg} including two-loop corrections to $m_{\tg}$ and the default two-loop corrections to $m_h$.
+We use SPHENO version 4.0.4\cite{Porod:2003um} with MSSM-to-SM matching at scale $Q=m_{SUSY}=\sqrt{m_{\tst_1}m_{\tst_2}}$.
+In contrast, SOFTSUSY imposes EFT matching at $Q=m_Z$ while ISAJET uses multiple scales\cite{Baer:2005pv}.
 The gluino masses are all within 1.5\% of each other.
 The naturalness parameters for three codes are all less than thirty; the outlier here is SPHENO where also the light top squark mass $m_{\tst_1}$ is somewhat higher than the other codes.
 Here, the top squark masses are highly sensitive to mixing which comes from the weak scale value of $A_t$ and indeed the values of $A_t(Q)$ for Isasugra/SOFTSUSY/SUSPECT/SPHENO are -4898/-4830/-4894/-5090 GeV, respectively.
 Thus, SPHENO has slightly more stop mixing than the other codes which increases $\Delta_{EW}$ somewhat.
 Another difference comes from the value of $m_h$ generated: both SOFTSUSY and SUSPECT generate $m_h\sim 127.4$ GeV whilst SPHENO generates $m_h=125.2$ GeV and Isasugra generates $m_h=124.7$ GeV.
 It can be remarked that Isasugra has the least sophisticated light Higgs mass calculation, and includes only third generation sparticle 1-loop contributions to $m_h$.
 Another feature is that the Isasugra value of $m_{\tchi_1^\pm}$ is about six GeV higher than SOFTSUSY and SUSPECT while the SPHENO is six GeV lower.
 These values depend sensitively on the scale choice at which each EWino mass is calculated.
 For instance, Isasugra uses the Pierce {\it et al.} (PBMZ)\cite{Pierce:1996zz} recipe to calculate each mass separately at each mass scale.

 In Table \ref{tab:Sigmas}, we list the top 46 contributions to $\Delta_{EW}$ from each of the spectra codes.
 We see from line 1 that the largest contribution comes for each code from $\Sigma_u^u(\tst_2)$ which sets the value of $\Delta_{EW}$, and where we see that SPHENO gives the largest value.
 The second largest contribution comes from $\Sigma_u^u(\tst_1)$ as might be expected.
 The next several largest contributions come from $H_d$, $\mu$ and $H_u$ and $\Sigma_u^u(\tb_{1,2})$ although the ordering of these differs among the codes.
 In general, the agreement for the remaining contributions is typically within expectations.